 For alternate methods, see our guide on how to easily disable XML-RPC in WordPress.

 Disable REST API in WordPress

-The WordPress JSON REST API allow plugins and tools the ability to access WordPress data, update content, and/or even delete it.
+The WordPress JSON REST API allows plugins and tools to access WordPress data, update content, and/or even delete it.
 Here is how you can disable REST API in WordPress.

 Activate a WAF (Website Application Firewall)

 Disabling attack vectors like REST API and XML-RPC provides limited protection against DDoS attacks.
 Your website is still vulnerable to normal HTTP requests.

 While you can mitigate a small DDoS attack by trying to catch the bad machine IPs and blocking them manually, this approach is less effective when dealing with a large attack.

 The easiest way to block suspicious requests is by activating a website application firewall.

 A website application firewall acts as a proxy between your website and all incoming traffic.
 It uses a smart algorithm to catch all suspicious requests and block them before they reach your website server.

 Pricing for Sucuri starts from $199.99 per year.

 See our article on Sucuri vs. Cloudflare for a detailed side-by-side comparison.

 Note: Website Application Firewalls (WAFs) that run on the application level are less effective during a DDoS attack.
 They block the traffic once it has already reached your web server, so it still affects your overall website performance.

 Identify Whether It Is a Brute Force or DDoS Attack

 Both brute force and DDoS attacks intensively use server resources, which means their symptoms look quite similar.
 Your website will get slower and may crash.

-You can easily find out whether it is a brute force attack or a DDoS attack by looking at Sucuri plugin’s login reports.
+You can easily find out whether it is a brute force attack or a DDoS attack by looking at the Sucuri plugin’s login reports.

 If you are seeing a large number of random login requests, then this means your wp-admin is under a brute force attack.
 To mitigate it, you can see our guide on how to block brute force attacks in WordPress.